Skip to main content

 Classics

-This program emphasizes a wide range of knowledge and skills within its seven doctoral tracks: ancient history, Byzantine Greek, classical archaeology, classical philology, classical philosophy, Medieval Latin, and modern Greek.
+This program emphasizes a wide range of knowledge and skills within its seven doctoral tracks: ancient history, Byzantine Greek, classical archaeology, classical philology, classical philosophy, medieval Latin, and modern Greek.

-This program emphasizes a wide range of knowledge and skills within its seven doctoral tracks: ancient history, Byzantine Greek, classical archaeology, classical philology, classical philosophy, Medieval Latin, and modern Greek.
+This program emphasizes a wide range of knowledge and skills within its seven doctoral tracks: ancient history, Byzantine Greek, classical archaeology, classical philology, classical philosophy, medieval Latin, and modern Greek.
 Under the guidance of our renowned faculty, you will take an innovative approach to the study of the ancient Greek and Roman worlds from a variety of fields and methodological perspectives.
 In addition to benefiting from Harvard’s world-class libraries and collections, you will be able to take advantage of the programming and fellowship opportunities at Harvard’s Center for Hellenic Studies, Dumbarton Oaks, and the Villa I Tatti.

 Examples of student dissertation titles include “Imagined Histories: Hellenistic Libraries and the Idea of Greece,” “Between Federation and Empire: The Koina of the Imperial Greek Mainland, 1st to 3rd Century CE,” and “Postliminium: Enslavement and Return in the Ancient Novel.”